Mohamed0400/e-commerce-foodie/README.md

-This is meant as Design guideline for my co-worker to help him tackle the design challenge of cuurent frontend app he is building
+This is meant as a design guideline for my co-worker to help him tackle the design challenge of cuurent frontend app he is building